TEAM DIRECTORY BY BUSINESS UNIT

 Mr. Hamish Miller is a High Voltage Test Engineer whose responsibilities include testing transmission, substation, distribution and other equipment to ensure conformance with industry standards.
 He also performs failure analysis of electrical equipment and works with international clients to resolve issues with high voltage testing or failure analysis.

 Mr. Morton is a Specialist Engineer with Powertech’s High Power Lab, under the Substations Technology & Testing Business Unit, where he is primarily involved in high power short-circuit and switching testing.
 He has 25 years of experience in testing high and medium voltage switchgear, fuses, power and grounding connectors, power and instrument transformers, reactors, high voltage cables and cable accessories, terminations, large machine stator coils, revenue meters, electric motors, and motor drives.

-Dr. Jean Saayman is a Project and Product Development Engineer in Powertech’s Applied Chemistry section, where he is responsible for continued research in online decontamination and reconditioning of insulating oils.
+Dr. Jean Saayman is a Project and Product Development Engineer in Powertech’s Stations Research & Development section, where he is responsible for continued research in online decontamination and reconditioning of insulating oils.
 He also manages Powertech projects for implementing these online oil reconditioning services.

 Ms. Jianshan Wang is an experienced Chemical Technician in the Chemistry Lab in Powertech’s Substations Department.
 She conducts a variety of chemical analyses on insulating fluids, oils and greases, and provides training to other technicians and technologists within the department and across the company.
 Ms. Wang also provides technical support, advice and assistance to scientists, project leaders and personnel from other business units.